pleasewaitinthequeue/react-easel-web-gamma/src/components/README.md

 - **Profile** - displays information about the user as authenticated by Google or Email / Password
 - **SignOut** - a standard component that unauthenticates the user, returning them to a public view of the Index page
 - **Register** - a placeholder for future functionality

+### Public Components
+Public components are components that are used on the Index Page by unauthenticated users.
+These include:
+- About
+- Contact
+- Privacy
+- Terms of Service

 ### Objects Specific to EASEL